tf2-automatic/tf2-automatic/docs/usage.md

 You can search for `.publish(` in the code base to find events being published.

+An example for how to connect to a RabbitMQ server and listen to messages can be found [here](../exampleS/rabbitmq/).

 ## Types

 If you are using TypeScript to create your applications, you can use the provided types and constants from the `bot-data` and `bot-manager-data` libraries.